Seminar Machine Learning in Phylogenetics and Population Genetics SS 2024

 Tentative Course Plan

-Dates & Room: The regular meeting dates will be chosen at the first meeting.
+Dates & Room: The irregular meeting dates will be chosen at the first meeting.

 Week 1: Initial Meeting